zedstarr/phoney/README.md

 At the time I was using a Psion Series 3a along with the Vodafone "Telenote" app to send/receive SMS messages from the Psion via an attached Nokia GSM/PCN phone.
 I created this app as a prank to fool my colleagues at the time that I could also make/receive voice calls via the Psion/Nokia combo.

-The app pretends to connect to the attached mobile network, allows the  user to enter a number and uses the built-in tone generator to play dial/MF/ringing tones.
+The app pretends to connect to an attached mobile network, allows the  user to enter a number and uses the built-in tone generator to play dial/MF/ringing tones.
 The app then plays a .WVE file that sounds like someone has picked up/answered the call.
 This file can be re-recorded/customised so you can have whoever/whatever you like answering your fake call :-D

 ![Series 3a screenshot of TeleLink app running](https://github.com/zedstarr/phoney/raw/main/TELE0002.png)